banodoco/Steerable-Motion/README.md

 ## Installation

 1. If you haven't already, install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [Comfy Manager](https://github.com/ltdrdata/ComfyUI-Manager) - you can find instructions on their pages.
-2. Search "Steerable Motion" in Comfy Manager and download the node.
-3. Download [this workflow](https://raw.githubusercontent.com/banodoco/steerable-motion/main/demo/creative_interpolation_example.json) and drop it into ComfyUI.
+2. Download [this workflow](https://raw.githubusercontent.com/banodoco/steerable-motion/main/demo/creative_interpolation_example.json) and drop it into ComfyUI.
-4. When the workflow opens, download the dependent nodes by pressing "Install Missing Custom Nodes" in Comfy Manager.
+3. When the workflow opens, download the dependent nodes by pressing "Install Missing Custom Nodes" in Comfy Manager.
 Search and download the required models from Comfy Manager also - make sure that the models you download have the same name as the ones in the workflow - or you're confident that they're the same.

 ## Usage